HCLC-Project-Ruby/nextjs-page-composer-tutorial/README.md

 ### Dataload

-The dataload contains sample data for a container widget (layout template) and a site level widget.
+The dataload folder contains sample data for a container widget (layout template) and a site level widget.

 ### NextJs